Imolai/nvim-liteide/README.md

 Python / Bash**, optimized for **Hungarian keyboard layouts** and designed to be faster and more customizable than VSCode.

+This is an independent minimalist Neovim setup.
+Not affiliated with any other similarly named distributions.

 > Note: Hungarian support is not annoying, and it's easy to reset:

 ```text